 Image: David Garrick as Richard III William Hogarth c.1745.
 Wikimedia Commons.

 Committee: David Dean, Kathryn Prince, Piroska Nagy

-Registration: Register online by 1 July 2019 for early bird rate via the link below.
+Registration: Register here by 1 July 2019 for early bird rate.

 Details about the conference will be updated regularly on this website.

 Conflict (whether interpersonal, intercultural, interspecies or individual) can lead to devastating consequences, but it is also an important catalyst for creativity and an indicator of social change.
 The emotions associated with conflict can be as pleasurable as the relish of dramatic tension or as devastating as a complete physical and mental collapse of the self.

 The accepted presenters, panels, and plenaries consider the emotions associated with conflict, examining how various cultures have understood the nexus of emotions and conflict and exploring conflicting emotions in many contexts.
 The conference includes both French and English strands, as befits its Ottawa location.

 - Ann Cvetkovich (Carleton University, Ottawa, Canada): ‘The Alphabet of Feeling

 Bad and Histories of Emotion Present’, cosponsored by the University of Ottawa Institute of Feminist and Gender Studies.